uk000/goto/README.md

 A multi-faceted chaos testing tool to help with various kinds of automated testing, debugging, bug hunt, runtime analysis and investigations.
 Mostly when we've a task at hand to test a system, the system to be tested is either a client, a server, or some kind of a gateway/proxy that sits between a client and a server.

-To test either of these 3 layers, you need at least one counter-party application:
+To test either of these 3 layers, you need at least one counterparty application:
 - To test a client, we need a server to which the client can connect, send requests and get some response back.
 The server needs to be able to track the lifecycle of the client connections and various requests it received from the client so that the client functionality can be verified.
 - To test a server, we need a client that can send some requests to the server and track the responses sent by the server.
 Again the client should be able to track the lifecycle of connections and requests/responses to be able to verify the server functionality.
 - To test an intermediary gateway, we need both a test client as well as a test server, where the two could route some requests and responses through the intermediary and validate the correctness of the traffic flow.